-Congo Action:
+Congo action:

 - It was announced by Sundance on 16 December 2020 and confirmed by a further announcement on 21 December 2020 that the Congo by a Presidential decree on 30 November 2020 had expropriated the Nabeba Mining Permit and had issued it to an unknown company Sangha Mining Development Sasu ("Sangha Mining").
-This expropriation is considered illegal and against the terms of the legally binding Nabeba mining convention ("Nabeba Convention") which had been passed into Congolese law in 2018. - Sundance issued to Congo a Notice of Dispute and a Notice of Expropriation on 16 December 2020.
-Sundance is claiming damages of \$US8.76B.
-Sundance is being represented by magic circle law firm Clifford Chance. - On 27 May 2022, a Memorial of Claim ("Memorial") was filed at the ICC.
-The Memorial included: - o factual background to the Project and the dispute; - o a detailed statement of the legal basis for each claim brought against Congo; - o a number of witness statements; and - o reports from several independent experts covering the value of the Mbalam Nabeba Iron Ore Project and demonstrating damages ranging from \$US1.5B to \$US5.7B, depending on the iron ore price used.
+This expropriation is considered illegal and against the terms of the legally binding Nabeba mining convention ("Nabeba Convention") which had been passed into Congolese law in 2018. - Following all of the procedural requirements and a failed settlement discussion with the Republic of Congo ("Congo") the hearing for the arbitration between Sundance, Sundance's subsidiary Congo Iron SA and Congo ("the Parties") occurred before the International Court of Arbitration of the ICC ("ICC") on 14 November 2024 in Paris. - ▶ The hearing concluded on 17 November 2024. - > The Company is now waiting on a decision from the ICC which is not expected till June 2025 at the earliest.